 The purpose of this conference is to bring together scientists from around the world to promote exchange and discussions around the latest research developments in the area of nonlinear vibrations.
-It is the seventh conference of the series and follows on from six successful conferences held in Fréjus, 2004; Samos, 2006; Roma, 2009; Haifa, 2012; Istanbul, 2014; Liège, 2016; Marseille, 2019.
+It is the seventh conference of the NNM series, following six successful meetings held in Fréjus, 2004; Samos, 2006; Roma, 2009; Haifa, 2012; Istanbul, 2014; Liège, 2016; and Marseille, 2019.

 The specific subject areas to be covered at the meeting will include, but not be restricted to:

 - Theory and computation of nonlinear normal modes (NNM)

 - Spectral submanifolds: theory, computation and experimental construction